 Not me posting another cookie recipe 2 days before Christmas.
 Like, I know you’re probably done with your holiday baking and you would rather run a marathon with lead boots on than eat another cookie.
 (No, just me?)
 But hear me out!

 As much as I love staring at sugar cookie decorating accounts on IG, I just don’t have that level of patience.
 Maybe it’s because I decorated a million cookies when I was in pastry school?
 Who knows.
+But my hot take of 2022 is that sugar cookies are bad about 90% of the time.
+Gorgeous?
+Absolutely.
+But tasty?
+Debatable.
+So, I set out on a mission to make sugar cookies that are buttery, a bit cake-y, and have you know, actual flavor.

-But these are different because as it turns out, making tiny wreaths on sugar cookies is 1. ridiculously easy.
+Also, when it comes to decorating, these are different because as it turns out, making tiny wreaths on sugar cookies is 1. ridiculously easy.
 No really, it requires zero special skills.
 And 2. when you pair this task with a bottle of wine and a true crime podcast, it’s so damn fun.
 So let’s make them and get in the Christmas spirit, yeah?

 Don’t forget to try my other holiday cookie recipes!
 These stamped cardamom gingerbread cookies are my most popular recipe every December.
-But these chewy chocolate gingerbread cookies and molasses crinkle cookies are some of my faves!
+But these chewy chocolate gingerbread cookies and sugared molasses crinkle cookies are some of my faves!

 Ingredients + tools